wsydney76/craft4-ddev-starter/README.md

 Craft CMS Pro edition and the Imager X plugin are paid software, but can be used in non-production domains.

 It is safe to switch to Craft CMS Solo Edition and remove the Imager X plugin.
 This starter will continue to work.

+Contains templates derived from [Tailwind UI](https://tailwindui.com/) and [Alpine UI Components](https://alpinejs.dev/components).

+Even though we created everything owning valid licenses, it is up to you to comply with the license terms when you use this starter for your own project.

+Contact the vendors if in doubt.